 While Grattan kept a cool head in the aftermath of this setback his ability to influence the political scene was severely undermined as the forces of Revolution and Reaction took centre stage.
 He retired from politics in 1797 and though his name was implicated in the Rising of 1798 it would appear these accusations were unfounded and completely denied by him.

 With the prospect of a Union between Britain and Ireland looming in the aftermath of the crushing of the Rising he returned to Parliament to fight for its continued existence.
 When he was defeated in that effort he again stepped down but was returned for Dublin City in 1805 and took his seat in Westminster.

 Here his oratorical skills were recognised and admired as one of the great parliamentarians of the age but as one amongst hundreds his influence was negligible and he was left in the Limelight.
 He continued to press for Catholic Emancipation but with conditions attached re the appointment of Catholic Bishops being within the approval of the British Government.
 As the years wore on he made less and less appearances in the House of Commons and reluctantly accepted that the Union was now a political reality.

 In 1820 he left Ireland for London to attend the House once again but fell ill while there.
 He died at Portman Square, Baker Street, London on the 4th of June.
 He had wanted to be buried back home but such was the respect he had in the British Parliament that it was decided to bury him amongst the great and the good in Westminster Abbey.

-As the only Irish politician to have a phase of parliamentary history named after him, 'Grattan's Parliament' Henry Grattan is unique in Irish history.
+As the only Irish politician to have a phase of parliamentary sessions named after him -'Grattan's Parliament' - Henry Grattan is unique in Irish history.